How to Design a Dashboard: Your 5-Step Guide to Devoted Users

 Wireframes communication so much to about the dashboard.
 They learn how the dashboard relates to other dashboards and reports within the environment.

-I like to use Microsoft Visio for this task.
+I like to use Microsoft Visio but LucidCharts is another good choice for planning your layout.
 It gives a professional appearance to my wireframes so I can share the examples with the team.
 They can use wireframes to understand how they will find information and key analytics.

 It’s also easy to transfer your wireframe layout to SAS Visual Analytics.
 Because the software is so quick and flexible, it is easy to experiment with the data in various chart objects.
 Sometimes you don’t know if a line or bar chart is better until you see it with the real data.
 Consider how users perceive visual information.
 Also, consider your color choices!
 Sometimes you realize another filter would assist the user in seeing the data better.
 [Here are some example dashboards we have built including an executive and performance dashboards.]